Many events are free for members, among some of the membership benefits.

 The goal: First and foremost, to assist fellow screenwriters hone the craft of writing scenes—both action and dialogue—that are cinematic, engaging and correctly formatted.

-Upcoming events and workshops
+Upcoming events and workshops (Dates TBD)

 An Evening with Red Hour Films EVP Haroon ‘Boon’ Saleem